WordPress/gutenberg/packages/scripts/README.md

 ### `start`

-Builds the code for development to the `build` folder.
+Builds the code for development to the designated `build` folder in the configuration file.
 The script will automatically rebuild if you make changes to the code.
 You will see the build errors in the console.
 It uses [Webpack](https://webpack.js.org/) behind the scenes and you still need to provide your own config as described in the [documentation](https://webpack.js.org/concepts/configuration/).

 _Example:_